mbaumer/us_hep_funding/docs/_states/IL.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  821  Office of Science contracts, totalling  $6,120,553,437.38 Who have these contracts gone to?
+In the past 5 years, this state has received:
+821 Office of Science contracts, totalling $6,120,553,437.38

                                                      Amount ($)
 vendorname
 UCHICAGO ARGONNE, LLC                              3.935175e+09